Practicalities of State-Dependent and Threshold Delay Differential Equations

 Because the delay defined by \eqref{eq:tauNM} depends on the state of the system through the quantity $G(t)$ (or more precisely through the function $G_t$ in RFDE notation) threshold delays are examples of \emph{state-dependent delays}.

 The general DDE \eqref{eq:ddde} will be a state-dependent delay DDE, if $\tau$ instead of being a constant delay, is allowed to depend on the state.
 The simplest way to do this is to make $\tau$ a function of the state-variable at time $t$, so $\tau=\tau(u(t))>0$.
-We will the explore the dynamics of the DDE \eqref{eq:twostatedep} with two such state-dependent delays in Section~\ref{subsec:statedep}.
+In Section~\ref{subsec:statedep}, we will explore the dynamics of the DDE \eqref{eq:twostatedep} with two state-dependent delays of this form.

 The DDE \eqref{eq:ddde} with $\tau$ defined implicitly by the threshold condition \be \int_{t-\tau}^{t} V(u(s)) ds=a, \ee for a given non-negative function $V$ and positive constant $a$, will also be a state-dependent delay DDE.
 We remark that the DDE \eqref{eq:ddde} with delay $\tau$ defined by the threshold condition \eqref{eq:thres} is no longer a discrete delay DDE, as the evolution of the solution depends on the delay $\tau$ which itself depends integral of $V(u(s))$ for $s\in[t-\tau,t]$.
-Thus \eqref{eq:ddde},\eqref{eq:thres} is properly regarded as an RFDE, but one where $\udot(t)$ only depends on the values of $u(t)$ and $u(t-\tau)$, but where $\tau$ itself is defined the function $u_t$.
+Thus \eqref{eq:ddde},\eqref{eq:thres} is properly regarded as an RFDE, but one where $\udot(t)$ only depends on the values of $u(t)$ and $u(t-\tau)$, but where $\tau$ itself is defined as a function of $u_t$.
 This kind of halfway house between discrete delays and RFDEs will turn out to make threshold problems more tractable than general RFDEs.

 It is also possible to nest delays, so that the delay $\tau$ depends on the state-variable at a delayed time; $\tau=\tau(u(t-\tau_0(u(t))))$, for given functions $\tau$ and $\tau_0$ (see \cite{HKRS22}).